-Your Christmas eCommerce campaigns should launch by early October if you want to take full advantage of online shoppers.
-The online holiday season starts early because it ends early due to shipping time.
+Your Christmas ecommerce campaigns should be in full swing by October if you want to take full advantage of online shoppers.
+For the business-to-business (B2B) market, you should start even earlier.
+The online holiday season starts early because it ends early due to shipping time, and other factors can amplify the urgency (such as a pandemic).
 If you serve Canadians from another country or export your products outside of Canada, even more time is required for guaranteed delivery.

 “With regards to Canadian retailers, it’s not surprising that more than half of respondents shopping within Canada are shopping online,” said Craig Calvert, Director of Customer Solutions, UPS Canada.
 “We continue to see an increase in e-commerce, which plays a key role in the growth and success of Canadian small and medium sized businesses.”

-How to Get eCommerce Holiday Shoppers to Buy Early
+How to Convince Online Holiday Shoppers to Buy Early

 Unfortunately, consumers may object to facing this expensive season so early.

-Here are a few tips for getting online shoppers into the holiday spirit:
+Here are a few tips to get online shoppers into the holiday spirit:

 - Focus on shipping – Explaining yourself is the best way to overcome objections of early promotion.
 Mention the shipping consideration in your marketing so it not only explains why you’re promoting holiday shopping so early, but also reminds shoppers that they should get at it.
 It’s a good time to offer free shipping as well.